LobotomyTH/xash3d-fwgs_dc/README.md

 1) Build filesystem `cd filesystem && make` and ref_gldc `cd ref/gldc && make`
 2) Compile engine at root dir: `make 1ST_READ.BIN`

+You can support port for acquering dev tools at https://boosty.to/maximqad